Lanberry: 2017–present: miXtura, songwriting and working on third album

 Lanberry released her second studio album miXtura on 9 November 2018 with high critics and audience acclaim rewarding with 4 Fryderyki award nominees in 2019: album of the year - pop, best album design, composer of the year (as part of a team: Buczkowski-Wojtaszek, Kumór, Uściłowska) and song of the year - Nie ma mnie.
 Release was preceded by releasing singles Nieznajomy, Nie ma mnie and promo single Heart of gasoline.
 Album also includes 2017 hit singles Ostatni most and Gotowi na wszystko.

 In 2019 she began to work on her third studio album and released singles Mówiłeś and Zew - both reaching Top25 in Poland.
 She was again awarded 2 Fryderyki nomination in 2020 for composer of the year and author of the year along with Dominic Buczkowski-Wojtaszek and Patryk Kumór.
 The trio is responsible for 2 JESC-winning songs, the 2018 Anyone I Want To Be performed by Roksana Węgiel and the 2019 Superhero performed by Viki Gabor.
 In January 2020 the trio, along with Katarzyna Rooijens, wrote a hit single for Kayah and Viki Gabor, Ramię w ramię, which is one of the biggest Polish songs of 2020 to date.

 Early in March 2020 she premiered a new song Tracę which appeared to be a sleeper hit peaking at number 6 in July and becoming her fourth Top10 single.
 In July, she released a single - "Plan awaryjny", and in November "Mirabelki".
-On September 6, she won the song „Plan awaryjny" in the competition "Premier" during the 57th National Festival of Polish Song in Opole.
-On October 23, 2020, her third studio album Co gryzie was released.
-Ms L ?.
-On July 2, 2021, she released the single „Od zaraz."
-On August 5, she performed with the Choir of the Maritime University of Szczecin with the song "Tracę" during the Fryderyki 2021 gala.
-On December 1, 2021, she released the song "Day one in the year" in her interpretation.
+On 6 September she won the song "Plan awaryjny" in the competition "Premier" during the 57th National Festival of Polish Song in Opole.
+On 23 October 2020 her third studio album Co gryzie Ms L ? was released.
+On 2 July 2021 she released the single „Od zaraz."
+On 5 August she performed with the Choir of the Maritime University of Szczecin with the song "Tracę" during the Fryderyki 2021 gala.
+On 1 December 2021 she released the song "Day one in the year" in her interpretation.

-On January 21, 2022, she released the single "Nocny express" under the name of the Agora record label, and shortly after it - the song „Niewygodnie".
-On May 20, she released another song called "Niedziela", and on July 1 - "List".
+On 21 January 2022 she released the single "Nocny express" under the name of the Agora record label, and shortly after it - the song „Niewygodnie".
+On 20 May she released another song called "Niedziela", and on 1 July - "List".
 Also in 2022, she became a coach in the thirteenth edition of the program The Voice of Poland.
-On September 11, 2022, she will on the jury panel of the second semi-final of the talent show Szansa na sukces to select the Polish representative for the Junior Eurovision Song Contest 2022.
+On 11 September 2022 she will on the jury panel of the second semi-final of the talent show Szansa na sukces to select the Polish representative for the Junior Eurovision Song Contest 2022.
+In 2023, Lanberry returned to The Voice of Poland as a coach in fourteenth edition.
+Lanberry became the winning coach of the season when her contestant, Jan Górka, won the edition.